 The Problem of Fake Followers

 Don’t underestimate the problem of fake followers.
-While our most recent Influencer Marketing Benchmark Report 2022 found that Instagram influencer fraud has decreased over the past couple of years, nearly half of Instagram influencer accounts were still affected by fraud in 2021.
+While our Influencer Marketing Benchmark Report 2022 found that Instagram influencer fraud has decreased over the past couple of years, nearly half of Instagram influencer accounts were still affected by fraud in 2021.
 For this decrease, we should thank the number of tools and platforms that have been created to identify influencer fraud.
 One of which is the Fake Follower & Audience Credibility Checker that’s provided by HypeAuditor.

 If you still think that buying Instagram followers or likes isn’t such a bad idea, here are eight main reasons why you shouldn’t be tempted to go down this route: